 Although Burundi's constitution guarantees freedom of speech and press, the government has proposed laws that limit free expression.

 For example, in April 2013, the Senate approved a bill that would ban media from reporting on "sensitive issues," such as public security, national defense, and the economy.
 In addition to attempting to change the legal code, the government uses arrests and court summons to intimidate private media representatives.

-Print Media: The most widely-read newspapers include the state-owned Le Renouveau du Burundi and Ubumwe as well as the privately-owned L'Avenir and the Catholic Church-owned Ndongozi y'Uburundi.
+Print Media: The most widely-read newspapers include the state-owned Le Renouveau du Burundi and Ubumwe as well as the privately-owned L'Avenir and the Catholic Churchowned Ndongozi y'Uburundi.
 There are also several other weekly publications with smaller circulations.
 Perhaps due to Burundi's low literacy rates, almost no print media is available beyond urban areas (see p1 of Learning and Knowledge).

 Radio and TV: Due to its accessibility and low cost, most Burundians receive their news from the radio.
 In 2011, the governmentowned Radio Télévision Nationale du Burundi (RTNB) was the only radio provider of 20 to broadcast nationwide.
 RTNB is also Burundi's largest television broadcaster.
-In 2003, China donated audio-visual equipment to RTNB as a symbol of cultural cooperation.
-China announced plans to build an international conference center in the RTNB headquarters in 2010.
+As of 2019, IN addition to RTNB, 3 private TV stations and about 10 privately owned radio stations are also active in Burundi.
+Transmissions of several international broadcasters are also available.